Yoga Foundations Training Program

 Start from the beginning with Classical Hatha Yoga Asana and Pranayama, because only when you understand the roots of these practices can you start to break into more creative and expressive practices.
 Our asana classes focus on your own personal practice and understanding, as you experience alignment and openness in your own body.
 We expect each student to be participating in their own personal practice for at least 30 minutes each day based on what we are practicing in asana classes.
 This is the foundation for teaching yoga; your mat, with you on it.

-Explore Classical Pranayama techniques from the very beginning as they are described in texts, like the Hathapradipika and the Gheranda Samhita with Danielle.
-Explore both their subtle body implications as well as their physical effects on the body, and learn to fly with the subtleties of bringing your attention to the present moment, which is what Pranayama is all about.
+Explore Classical Ayurvedic Pranayama techniques from the very beginning as they are described in texts, like the Hathapradipika and the Gheranda Samhita, with Danielle Hanna, a Certified Ayurvedic Practitioner.
+Explore both their subtle body implications as well as their physical effects on the body, and learn to fly with the subtleties of bringing your attention to the present moment, which is part of what Pranayama is all about.
 The how and why of breathwork, as well as how to introduce and teach it to students is a critical part of understanding how to share yoga.

-We aim to give a foundational, conceptual orientation to the philosophy, starting with India’s Vedic wisdom through The Upanishads.
-From there, learn to study The Bhagavad Gita and explore deeply the questions that arise with the study of one of India’s most sacred texts.
-Go on a journey through lineage and explore the writings of T. Krishnamacharya, the founder of the lineage we come from in hatha yoga, as well as a more specific Bhakti yoga text, The Joy of Self.
-Finally, move on to The Yoga Sutras of Patanjali, and take a deeper look at how this text shapes the way you not only practice daily, but share yoga with others.
+We aim to give a foundational, conceptual orientation to the philosophy, starting with India’s Vedic wisdom via The Upanishads.
+From there, learn to read and study The Bhagavad Gita and explore deeply the questions that arise with the study of one of India’s most sacred texts.
+Go on a journey through lineage and explore some of the writings of T. Krishnamacharya, the founder of the hatha yoga lineage that we come through loosely here, and finally, move on to The Yoga Sutras of Patanjali, and take a deeper look at how this text shapes the way you not only practice daily, but share yoga with others.

-Led by Lisa Mae, our philosophy classes are held discussion-style, so that you can ask, share, and participate in these books and lessons, and have them come to life before your eyes as practical and useful.
+Led by Lisa Mae and often assisted by Monicka, our philosophy classes are held discussion-style, so that you can ask, share, and participate in these books and lessons, and have them come to life before your eyes as practical, devotional and immediately useful.
 These are living, dynamic books with so much to offer, and we try to facilitate each student’s growth process and resonance with this wisdom.
-We teach you about context; how to know what you are reading, understand what you are saying, and how to identify the ways that different translators interpret things.
-These courses are illuminating, challenging and rich, and really help to unpack the complex field of Yogic Philosophy and apply it to YOU.
+We teach you about context; how to know what you are reading, to understand what you are saying, and how to identify the ways that different translators interpret things.
+These courses are illuminating, challenging and rich, and really help to unpack the complex field of Yogic Philosophy and apply it to your life and your teaching.

 The cornerstone of the yoga practice, this dive into meditation helps you establish the habit and create the container for what we hope is a life-long relationship rather than a passing fling.
 Spend these months exploring japa mantra meditation with a japa-mala as a tool for focusing the mind and as a foundational bhakti yoga practice.
 Meditation doesn’t work if you don’t do it, so we practice together to encourage you to sit down, turn your mind off, and discover meditation for yourself.
 Kirtan will also feature as a means of meditation on a regular basis during Yoga School.

-So, how do you ACTUALLY teach a class?
+So, how do you ACTUALLY teach a yoga asana class?
+How do you include conversation and teachings about the ethics of yoga, and more aspects of the full spectrum of the yoga without just reducing it to asana or exercise?
 Explore how to sequence intelligent, safe, creative asana classes for beginners and beyond that you can expand in numberous ways for varied levels.
 We utilize partner or small group work from the start, stretching into teaching, using language, tone, precise cues, and intention.
-These classes also cover many other parts of teaching yoga, like incorporating Pranayama techniques, meditation, chanting and mantra into your classes, skillful incorporation of anatomy and alignment, use of props, and more.
-We also share the why and how of verbally and lightly adjusting and assisting students in asana.
-We will also discuss equity and racial inclusion, why some groups are missing from representation in traditional white-dominant spaces, and what our responsibility is in relation to that.
+These classes also cover many other parts of teaching yoga, like incorporating Pranayama techniques, meditation, meaningful chanting and mantra recitation into your classes, skillful incorporation of anatomy and alignment, use of props, and more.
+We also share the why and how of verbally assisting/adjusting students in asana.
+We will also discuss equity and racial inclusion, why some groups are missing from representation in traditional white-dominant spaces, and what our responsibility is in relation to this for the liberation of all beings.

-Focus on the beauty of Yoga’s sister science, Ayurveda, and how it serves our growing awareness of ourselves as lifelong students of yoga with amazing Danielle.
-Explore diet, pranayama, sat-karmas, seasonal lifestyle choices, appropriate asana, self-care and much more in these sessions.
+Focus on the beauty of Yoga’s sister science, Ayurveda, and how it serves our growing awareness of ourselves as lifelong students of yoga with amazing Danielle, with her Master's degree in Ayurveda as a Certified Ayurvedic Practitoner.
+Explore Ayurvedic food, pranayama, sat-karmas, seasonal lifestyle changes, appropriate asana, self-care and much more in these sessions.
 Instrumental to understanding yourself and understanding how to better serve your students, this is a one-of-a-kind program.

 + Rounding It Out